edespino/cloudberry-site/docs/sql-stmts/create-external-table.md

 ## Description

-`CREATE EXTERNAL TABLE` or `CREATE EXTERNAL WEB TABLE` creates a new readable external table definition in Cloudberry Database.
+`CREATE EXTERNAL TABLE` or `CREATE EXTERNAL WEB TABLE` creates a new readable external table definition in Apache Cloudberry.
 Readable external tables are typically used for fast, parallel data loading.
 Once an external table is defined, you can query its data directly (and in parallel) using SQL commands.
 For example, you can select, join, or sort external table data.
 You can also create views for external tables.
 DML operations (`UPDATE`, `INSERT`, `DELETE`, or `TRUNCATE`) are not allowed on readable external tables, and you cannot create indexes on readable external tables.

-`CREATE WRITABLE EXTERNAL TABLE` or `CREATE WRITABLE EXTERNAL WEB TABLE` creates a new writable external table definition in Cloudberry Database.
+`CREATE WRITABLE EXTERNAL TABLE` or `CREATE WRITABLE EXTERNAL WEB TABLE` creates a new writable external table definition in Apache Cloudberry.
 Writable external tables are typically used for unloading data from the database into a set of files or named pipes.
 Writable external web tables can also be used to output data to an executable program.
 Once a writable external table is defined, data can be selected from database tables and inserted into the writable external table.
 Writable external tables only allow `INSERT` operations – `SELECT`, `UPDATE`, `DELETE` or `TRUNCATE` are not allowed.

 The main difference between regular external tables and external web tables is their data sources.
 Regular readable external tables access static flat files, whereas external web tables access dynamic data sources – either on a web server or by running OS commands or scripts.